What are Canonical Tags? SEO Guide for Beginners

 Learn what canonical tags mean in SEO, why they matter, and how to use them to improve your search rankings.

-Canonical tags are HTML elements that tell search engines which version of a page is the preferred or original version when duplicate or similar content exists across multiple URLs.
-The tag is placed in the <head> section of your HTML and looks like <link rel="canonical" href="https://yourdomain.com/preferred-page" />.
+A canonical tag is a <link rel="canonical"> element that tells search engines which URL you consider the representative version of a page when duplicate or near-duplicate content exists across multiple URLs.
+Google defines canonicalization as "the process of selecting the representative canonical URL of a piece of content," and the canonical URL itself as "the URL of a page that Google chose as the most representative from a set of duplicate pages."
+The tag is placed in the <head> section of your HTML and uses the syntax <link rel="canonical" href="https://example.com/dresses/green-dresses" />.
 It is one of the most important technical SEO elements for managing duplicate content.

 Why Canonical Tags Matter for SEO